-Domestic violence calls create a dangerous situation that must be handled with great caution and attention to safety.
+Introduction Domestic violence calls create a dangerous situation that must be handled with great caution and attention to safety.
 Historically, domestic violence calls result in more injuries and death to peace officers than any other calls for service.
 Because of the potential for danger, officers must protect the safety of all parties at the scene, including themselves.

-Prior to contact

-The following are guidelines that peace officers should follow as a precaution before entering the premises.
+Prior to contact The following are guidelines that peace officers should follow as a precaution before entering the premises.
 In all cases, when responding to a call, peace officers should proceed to the scene in a safe and expeditious manner.

-Before entering, peace officers should consider the following guidelines:

-- coordinate units and plan of approach - request additional (backup) officers if necessary, and - confirm the address - attempt to obtain a history of calls to the location - attempt to obtain a history of the parties, including mental health flags - make a tactical and undetected approach to the scene - observe the surroundings - stand to the side of the door and listen - attempt to determine how many people are involved - try to determine the nature of the dispute - try to determine the level of aggression - knock and identify themselves as peace officers
+Before entering, peace officers should consider the following guidelines: coordinate units and plan of approach request additional (backup) officers if necessary, and confirm the address attempt to obtain a history of calls to the location attempt to obtain a history of the parties, including mental health flags make a tactical and undetected approach to the scene observe the surroundings stand to the side of the door and listen attempt to determine how many people are involved try to determine the nature of the dispute try to determine the level of aggression knock and identify themselves as peace officers

-Upon entry

-Upon entering the premises, peace officers should:

-- locate and identify all parties in the residence - make a protective sweep of the location, if warranted - scan and take control of any weapons - take control of the scene - determine who else is at the location - determine if medical assistance is required - request additional (backup) officers, if necessary
+Upon entry Upon entering the premises, peace officers should: locate and identify all parties in the residence make a protective sweep of the location, if warranted scan and take control of any weapons take control of the scene determine who else is at the location determine if medical assistance is required request additional (backup) officers, if necessary Establish controlIt is essential that peace officers maintain control times.
+The following chart provides guidelines to control.Before questioningin order t separate all parties prevent responses from one party influencing statements of the other parties keep a watch on all parties ensure officer safety prevent eye contact between all parties prevent victim intimidation position yourself within eye contact of your partner maintain officer safety nterview everyone involved in the dent and all additional witnesses before inant aggressor is.

-Establish control

-It is essential that peace officers maintain control over the situation at all times.
-The following chart provides guidelines to help peace officers establish control.

-Before questioning in order to separate all parties prevent responses from one party influencing statements of the other parties keep a watch on all parties ensure officer safety prevent eye contact between all parties prevent victim intimidation position yourself within eye contact of your partner maintain officer safety

-Peace officers should interview everyone involved in the domestic violence incident and all additional witnesses before deciding who the dominant aggressor is.